EvanHolder/Tanzania-Well-Classifier/README.md

 So to solve this issue I built a target encoder which encodes the smoothed probability of the target for each unique element in a column.
 While there were target encoders available on the web, I built my own because:
- 1. Ternary target - Other probability encoders online are available to support a boolean target, but I could not find one for ternary.
+ 1. **Ternary Target** - Other probability encoders online are available to support a boolean target, but I could not find one for ternary.
- 2. Smoothing - I want to custom build a mechanism into the function to smooth the probabilities of elements that occured less than 10 times.
+ 2. **Smoothing** - I want to custom build a mechanism into the function to smooth the probabilities of elements that occured less than 10 times.
 This way the encoder would weight dataset average of the target class more heavily when there are fewer instances of a particular element.

 I wrote a blog post on this function which you can read [here](https://medium.com/@evanholder_40386/target-encoding-and-smoothing-for-ternary-targets-476db9f40ceb).
 In summary, the `target_encode_columns` function will encode high cardinality categorical columns with each unique element's probability of each target class, and then smooth them with the dataset average for that target class according to the frequency with which it appears in the training set.